tandrewton/477RAG/README.md

 Final project for Yale CPSC 477.
 Using Retrieval-Augmented Generation to tackle BioLaySumm 2024, BioNLP task.
 -- Andrew Ton and Yuxuan Cheng

+The repo is adapted from localGPT, see more detials on setting up here: https://github.com/PromtEngineer/localGPT

 # Environment Setup 🌍

 1. 📥 Clone the repo using git: